animo/anoncreds-interfaces/README.md

 # AnonCreds Interfaces

 This repository contains the interfaces for ledger agnostic AnonCreds in Aries Framework JavaScript.
 The interfaces are the foundation for the a new `@aries-framework/anoncreds` package, that will provide a module to work with AnonCreds in Aries Framework JavaScript.
-It doesn't add an actual implementation of AnonCreds, it just glues an AnonCreds implementation (e.g. indy-sdk or anoncreds-rs) with the different AnonCreds resources (IndySdkAnonCredsResource, IndyVdrAnonCredsResource, CheqdSdkAnonCredsResource, etc...).
+It doesn't add an actual implementation of AnonCreds, it just glues an AnonCreds implementation (e.g. indy-sdk or anoncreds-rs) with the different AnonCreds registries (IndySdkAnonCredsRegistry, IndyVdrAnonCredsRegistry, CheqdSdkAnonCredsRegistry, etc...).

 The AnonCreds module will serve as an optional addon module to Aries Framework JavaScript.
 We can start by creating the AnonCreds module and extracting it from core with the indy-sdk, and later add the shared components in.
 The ledger module / api will be deprecated.